 Clutch Service & Repair

-Some people would tell you that the clutch is the pedal sitting to the left of your brake pedal; they’d only be half right.
-While that is called your “clutch pedal,” and does function as the operating switch, the actual clutch itself is a contraption with a ton of little parts that resembles the inner functioning of a wristwatch.
+In layman’s terms, a clutch is a mechanical device that transfers or disengages rotational power from the engine to the wheels.
+Some people might tell you that the clutch is the pedal sitting to the left of your brake pedal, but that’s only half correct.
+While that pedal is called your “clutch pedal” and functions as the clutch operating switch, your actual clutch is a complex contraption that resembles the detailed mechanics of a wristwatch.

 Damaged Clutch Slave Cylinders